gwcoffey/gwcoffey.com/content/archive/fb/im-so-excited-for-the-new-hulu-original-truck/index.md

 id: '1526831127'
 ---

-Iâm so excited for the new Hulu Original, "Truck Clattering".
+I'm so excited for the new Hulu Original, "Truck Clattering".
 {{< fb/images >}}
 {{< fb/image src="image.jpg" />}}
 {{< /fb/images >}}